theaverageaudiophile/TRACE-Akshay-Edit/Program-Structure.md

 All buttons are in groups on the Ribbon.
 The name of group should match with the name of the module in which it sits.
 At the moment the groups are:
 - Load
-- Import From
+- Import
-- Row Functions
+- Row Operations
-- Noise Functions
+- Noise
+- Curves
-- Estimator Functions
+- SWL Estimation
-- Curve Functions
+- Vibration
-- Sheet Functions
+- Sheet Tools
+- Format / Style
 - Help

 Additionally, there is a module called `Ribbon Functions` which holds all of the callbacks for the buttons on the ribbon.